aorinevo/an-gradebook/readme.txt

 **Highlighted features**

 * jQuery allows for all the above functionality without reloading the page.
-* edit student grades n place, just hit return or click away to save inputs to the database.
+* edit student grades in place, just hit return or click away to save inputs to the database.

 == Installation ==